Midland Chamber of Commerce

 Midland Convention Center ® Mailing Address: 303 W. Wall Street, Suite 200, Midland, TX 79701 (432) 682-682-6234

-September 15, 2019 - New Midland Convention Center opens for business
+September 15, 2019 - New Midland Convention Center is scheduled to be open for business

 1983 - Design concepts for Auditorium in Midland.
 Less than 3 years after the Midland Center opened, it was clear Midlanders needed more meeting space.